carpentries-incubator/high-dimensional-stats-r/episodes/02-high-dimensional-regression.md

 represents the effect size observed for that feature in a linear model, while the y-axis is the $-\log_{10}(\text{p})$, where larger values indicate increasing statistical evidence of a non-zero effect size.
+A positive effect size represents increasing methylation with increasing age, and a negative effect size represents decreasing methylation with increasing age.
+Points higher on the x-axis represent features for which we think the results we observed would be very unlikely under the null hypothesis.

-Given that we often use procedures like this to identify differentially methylated features or differentially expressed genes, we can imagine that in an ideal case there would be clear separation between "null" and "non-null" features.
-However, usually we observe results as we did here: there is a continuum of effect sizes and p-values, with no clear.
-While statistical methods exist to derive insights from continuous measure like these, it is often convenient to obtain a list of features which we are confident have non-zero effect sizes.
+Since we want to identify feature that have different methylation levels in different age groups, in an ideal case there would be clear separation between "null" and "non-null" features.
+However, usually we observe results as we do here: there is a continuum of effect sizes and p-values, with no clear separation between these two classes of features.
+While statistical methods exist to derive insights from continuous measures like these, it is often convenient to obtain a list of features which we are confident have non-zero effect sizes.
 This is made more difficult by the number of tests we perform.

+> ## Exercise
+>
+> The effect size estimates are very small, and yet many of the p-values are
+> well below a usual significance level of p < 0.05.
+Why is this?
+>
+> > ## Solution
+> >
+> > Because age has a much larger range than methylation levels, the unit change
+> > in methylation level even for a strong relationship is very small!
+> >
+> > As we mentioned, the p-value is a function of both the effect size estimate
+> > and the uncertainty (standard error) of that estimate.
+Because the
+> > uncertainty in our estimates is much smaller than the estimates themselves,
+> > the p-values are also small.
+> >
+> > If we predicted age using methylation level, it's likely we'd see much
+> > larger coefficients, though broadly similar p-values!
+> >
+> {: .solution}
+{: .challenge}

 # The problem of multiple tests

-With such a large number of features, we often want some way to decide which features are "interesting" or "significant" for further study.
-However, if we were to apply a normal significance threshold of 0.05, we might not end up
+With such a large number of features, it would be useful to decide which features are "interesting" or "significant" for further study.
+However, if we were to apply a normal significance threshold of 0.05, it's likely that we'd end up with a lot of false positives.
+That's because a p-value threshold like this represents a $\frac{1}{20}$ chance that we'd observe results as extreme or more extreme under the null hypothesis (that there is no assocation between age and methylation level).
+If we do many more than 20 such tests, we can expect that for a lot of the tests, the null hypothesis is true, but we will still observe extreme results.
-To demonstrate this, it's useful to consider what happens if we scramble age and run the same test again:
+To demonstrate this, it's useful to see what happens if we scramble age and run the same test again:

 ~~~
 age_perm <- age[sample(ncol(methyl_mat), ncol(methyl_mat))]
-dfs <- lapply(seq_len(nrow(methyl_mat)), lm_feature)
+coefs_perm <- lapply(
+    seq_len(nrow(methyl_mat)),
+    lm_feature,
+    methyl_mat = methyl_mat,
+    age = age_perm
+)
-df_all_perm <- do.call(rbind, dfs)
+coef_df_perm <- do.call(rbind, coefs_perm)
-plot(df_all_perm$estimate, -log10(df_all_perm$p.value),
+plot(coef_df_perm$estimate, -log10(coef_df_perm$p.value),
     xlab = "Effect size", ylab = bquote(-log[10](p)),
     pch = 19
 )
-abline(h = -log10(0.05), lty = "dashed")
+abline(h = -log10(0.05), lty = "dashed", col = "red")
 ~~~
 {: .language-r}

 <img src="../fig/rmd-02-volcplotfake-1.png" title="Plot of -log10(p) against effect size estimates for a regression of a made-up feature against methylation level for each feature in the data.
 A dashed line represents a 0.05 significance level." alt="Plot of -log10(p) against effect size estimates for a regression of a made-up feature against methylation level for each feature in the data.
 A dashed line represents a 0.05 significance level." width="432" style="display: block; margin: auto;" />

+Since we've generated a random sequence of ages, we have no reason to suspect that there is a true association between methylation levels and this sequence of random numbers.
+However, you can see that the p-value for many features is still lower than a traditional significance level of $p=0.05$.
+If we were to use this in a real experiment, it's likely that we'd identify many features as associated with age, when the results we're observing are simply due to chance.

 > ## Exercise
 >